AliceRivi14/Assignment2/README.md

     increment the velocity
   else if input is 'd'
     decrement the velocity
-  else if infut is 'r'
+  else if input is 'r'
     reset the position
    else if input is 'x'
     return false;